Javier Manjarín

-Javier Manjarín Pereda (born 31 December 1969) is a Spanish former professional footballer who played as a forward, and is the assistant manager of Racing de Ferrol.
+Javier Manjarín Pereda (born 31 December 1969) is a Spanish former professional footballer who played as a forward, and the current assistant manager of Gimnàstic de Tarragona.

 In a 14-year professional career, with speed as his main attribute, he played mainly for Sporting de Gijón (four seasons) and Deportivo de La Coruña (six), also competing in Mexico in his later years.

 A Spain international in the mid-to-late 90s, Manjarín represented the country at Euro 1996.

 Club career

 Born in Gijón, Asturias, Manjarín began playing professionally for local Sporting de Gijón, first appearing with his hometown squad during the 1989–90 campaign (29 games and four goals).
-Subsequently, he imposed as a La Liga player with Deportivo de La Coruña, being a key attacking element in two runner-up and one third league places while scoring 19 times in his first four years combined.
+He made a name for himself in La Liga with Deportivo de La Coruña after signing in summer 1993 for 215 million pesetas, being a key attacking unit in two runner-up and one third league places in his first four seasons while scoring 19 times.

+On 3 November 1993, Manjarín scored in a 1–0 away win against Aston Villa in the second round of the UEFA Cup, qualifying his team 2–1 on aggregate.
+On 27 August 1995, he equalised an eventual 2–1 victory at Real Madrid in the second leg of the Supercopa de España (5–1 in total).

-Subsequent loss of form and injuries prompted a 1999–2000 move to Racing de Santander, where Manjarín somehow resurfaced.
-After two years, he moved to Mexico and competed in the Liga MX with Atlético Celaya FC; for the following season he remained in Mexico, playing for Club Santos Laguna.
+Heavily utilised by managers Arsenio Iglesias and John Toshack, Manjarín featured rarely under Carlos Alberto Silva and Javier Irureta, and this prompted a move to Racing de Santander where he somehow resurfaced, even though he suffered relegation to Segunda División at the end of 2000–01.
+Two years later, he went to Mexico to compete in the Liga MX with Celaya FC; the following season, he remained in the country with Club Santos Laguna.

-Manjarín retired in 2005 at the age of 35, after one season in the Spanish regional leagues with Atlético Arteixo.
-In the country's top level alone, he totalled 329 matches and 38 goals through 13 seasons.
+Manjarín retired in 2005 at the age of 35, after one year in the Spanish Segunda División B with Atlético Arteixo.
+In the country's top division alone, he totalled 329 matches and 38 goals.

+Subsequently, Manjarín was assistant manager to Cristóbal Parralo at Deportivo, AD Alcorcón, Santander and Racing de Ferrol.

 International career

-Manjarín gained 13 caps for Spain during two years, netting twice and participating at UEFA Euro 1996.
-His debut came on 6 September 1995, as the national side crushed Cyprus 6–0 in Granada for the continental competition qualifiers.
+Manjarín earned 13 caps for Spain in two years, netting twice and participating at UEFA Euro 1996.
+His debut came on 6 September 1995, as the national side crushed Cyprus 6–0 in Granada in that competition's qualifying stage; in the final tournament in England, he opened a 2–1 win over Romania in the last group fixture.
+In the quarter-finals, he missed an open chance to beat England's David Seaman early on, in an eventual penalty shoot-out loss.

 Previously, Manjarín appeared with the under-23s at the 1992 Summer Olympics, winning gold.
+He did not play one single minute, however, having contracted an injury shortly before the start of the competition.